Shataf Figar: Career

 He started his film debut with Kolkata Calling in 2014.
 He also starred in Brahman Naman is a 2016 Indian comedy film directed by Qaushiq Mukherjee.
 It was shown in the World Cinema Dramatic Competition section at the 2016 Sundance Film Festival.
 It was released on Netflix worldwide on 7 July 2016.
 He has done an Ad film with Shah Rukh Khan for West Bengal Tourism.
 He made his Telugu debut with Ruler in which he portrayed the main antagonist.

+In 2023, he played the role of Ratan/Daata in the Bollywood movie Gaslight.